Why I Resigned from Taffety Punk

 Marc, Lise, and I were lovers for ten years.
 I saw them as my best friends and chosen family.
 They frequently told me that I was family and that they loved and valued me.
 Our relationship ended when I discovered that Marc, with Lise’s full knowledge and consent, had been sleeping with another company member for years.
 This woman didn't know about my relationship with Marc and Lise, and they never informed me that our arrangement had changed to include this other company member.

-The one condition that Marc and Lise laid on me during our relationship was that I needed to keep it a secret.
+The one condition that Marc and Lise laid on me during our decade-long relationship was that I needed to keep it a secret.
 They told me this was for my own good, as I wouldn’t want anyone to think I was being cast at Taffety Punk because of my intimate relationship with them.
 There were moments in our relationship that I felt isolated by this secret and asked if I could at least tell my closest friends about this important part of my life.
 They said no and I continued to respect their wishes but felt increasingly isolated.

 Ultimately, I left Taffety Punk because the disconnect between the company’s public message and its private conduct was too great.
 I left because I couldn't watch Marc promote Teresa's book (a collection of responses to men who objectify women) after he treated me and another company member as objects for years.
 I left because I could no longer pretend that the Riot Grrrls' message of female empowerment was true.
 I left because I couldn't listen to people say that "women roar at Taffety Punk" after I had been silenced for years.

-I am heartbroken to lose my community and a huge part of my professional life and identity.
-I’m writing this a month after resigning, and so far I have not heard from any member of the board, not even to say “We’re sorry this happened” or “We’re so sorry to lose you."
+I am heartbroken to lose my community, my chosen family, and a huge part of my professional life and identity.
+Within 48 hours of my resignation, I was removed from the Taffety Punk website and was blocked from all of the company's social media.
+I did not hear from any member of the board, not even to say “We will look into this and see how we can improve” or “We’re so sorry to lose you" or even "Are you okay?"
 Most members of the company, including my closest friends, have not been in touch since the day I resigned.
-I am not the first woman in the company Marc has taken advantage of, but I’m the first one to speak out, and I have discovered what a lonely position that is.
+As far as I can see, they have done their best to erase me and move on as if nothing happened.

 Marc, Lise, and I were lovers for ten years.
 I saw them as my best friends and chosen family.
 They frequently told me that I was family and that they loved and valued me.
 Our relationship ended when I discovered that Marc, with Lise’s full knowledge and consent, had been sleeping with another company member for years.
 This woman didn't know about my relationship with Marc and Lise, and they never informed me that our arrangement had changed to include this other company member.

-The one condition that Marc and Lise laid on me during our relationship was that I needed to keep it a secret.
+The one condition that Marc and Lise laid on me during our decade-long relationship was that I needed to keep it a secret.
 They told me this was for my own good, as I wouldn’t want anyone to think I was being cast at Taffety Punk because of my intimate relationship with them.
 There were moments in our relationship that I felt isolated by this secret and asked if I could at least tell my closest friends about this important part of my life.
 They said no and I continued to respect their wishes but felt increasingly isolated.

 Ultimately, I left Taffety Punk because the disconnect between the company’s public message and its private conduct was too great.
 I left because I couldn't watch Marc promote Teresa's book (a collection of responses to men who objectify women) after he treated me and another company member as objects for years.
 I left because I could no longer pretend that the Riot Grrrls' message of female empowerment was true.
 I left because I couldn't listen to people say that "women roar at Taffety Punk" after I had been silenced for years.

-I am heartbroken to lose my community and a huge part of my professional life and identity.
-I’m writing this a month after resigning, and so far I have not heard from any member of the board, not even to say “We’re sorry this happened” or “We’re so sorry to lose you."
+I am heartbroken to lose my community, my chosen family, and a huge part of my professional life and identity.
+Within 48 hours of my resignation, I was removed from the Taffety Punk website and was blocked from all of the company's social media.
+I did not hear from any member of the board, not even to say “We will look into this and see how we can improve” or “We’re so sorry to lose you" or even "Are you okay?"
 Most members of the company, including my closest friends, have not been in touch since the day I resigned.
-I am not the first woman in the company Marc has taken advantage of, but I’m the first one to speak out, and I have discovered what a lonely position that is.
+As far as I can see, they have done their best to erase me and move on as if nothing happened.